Teens and violence information

 Supporting someone impacted by violence can be upsetting.
 Know that you don’t have to do it on your own.
 You can call 1800RESPECT on 1800 737 732 for information, counselling and referral.
 Remember that you are better able to support when you feel supported yourself.

-Get in touch with ReachOut, Australia's leading online mental health organisation for young people and their parents.
+Get in touch with ReachOut, the most accessed online mental health service for young people and their parents in Australia.